rnyell/postcss-contains/readme.md

 ### Conflicts

-- If there's a style conflict between a `@contains` and a selector, the selector's styles prevails by default.
-To change this, use the `overrides` keyword.
+If there's a style conflict between a `@contains` and a selector, the selector's styles prevails by default.
+To modify this, use the `overrides` keyword.

 ```css
 @contains overrides (display: inline-block) {